-About 60% of Wisconsinites drink water from public water supplies.
+About 70% of Wisconsinites get their drinking water from a public water system.

 Questions?
 Can't find what you're looking for?
 Contact us!